 SIG Vice Chairs:

-Chair Emeritus: Stephanie Woodrow, LCPC, NCC; Ashley Clausen, PhD; and Krystal Lewis, PhD
+Chair Emeritus: Stephanie Woodrow, LCPC, NCC; Ashley Clausen, PhD; Krystal Lewis, PhD; Amanda Baker, PhD; Alex Bettis, PhD

 Sheila Rauch, PhD, ABPP, Emory University School of Medicine